Which of the following statements best describes a chiral molecul... | Channels for Pearson+

 1

-Understand the concept of chirality: A chiral molecule is one that cannot be superimposed on its mirror image.
-This is similar to how your left and right hands are mirror images but not superimposable.
+Understand the concept of chirality: A chiral molecule is one that cannot be superimposed on its mirror image, much like how left and right hands are mirror images but not superimposable.

-Identify the key feature of a chiral molecule: The presence of an asymmetric carbon atom, also known as a chiral center, is crucial.
-This carbon is bonded to four different groups.
+Identify the key feature of a chiral molecule: It typically contains an asymmetric carbon atom, also known as a chiral center, which is a carbon atom bonded to four different substituents.

-Evaluate the options: A molecule with a plane of symmetry is typically achiral because it can be divided into two mirror-image halves.
-A molecule with only single bonds is not necessarily chiral unless it has an asymmetric carbon.
+Evaluate the given options: Analyze each statement to determine if it describes a chiral molecule.

-Consider the correct description: A chiral molecule must have an asymmetric carbon and lack a plane of symmetry, making it non-superimposable on its mirror image.
+Option analysis: A molecule with a plane of symmetry or two identical substituents on a carbon atom is not chiral, as these features allow for superimposability on the mirror image.

-Conclude with the correct statement: The best description of a chiral molecule is one that has an asymmetric carbon atom and is not superimposable on its mirror image.
+Conclusion: The correct description of a chiral molecule is one that has an asymmetric carbon atom and is not superimposable on its mirror image.

 Watch next